aspose-total/Aspose.Total-Products/total/en/cpp/conversion/ott-to-ppsx/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Convert OTT to PPSX or Online App" h2="Export OTT to PPSX within your C++ applications without using Microsoft Word&reg; or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>
+OTT to PPSX conversion is a useful process for many businesses and organizations.
+OTT is a file format used by Microsoft Office applications, such as Word, Excel, and PowerPoint.
+It is a text-based format that is easy to read and edit.
+However, it is not compatible with other applications, such as Adobe Acrobat or Apple Pages.
+PPSX is a presentation format used by PowerPoint, and is more widely compatible with other applications.
+Therefore, converting OTT to PPSX can be beneficial for businesses and organizations that need to share their documents with a wider audience.

+<h2>How Aspose.Total Helps for OTT to PPSX Conversion</h2>
-[Aspose.Total for C++](https://products.aspose.com/total/cpp/) consists of powerful file automation APIs that allows to automate OTT to PPSX conversion while using two of it's APIs.
-Load your OTT using [Aspose.Words for C++](https://products.aspose.com/words/cpp/) and convert it to HTML, then load the HTML via PowerPoint manipulation C++ API [Aspose.Slides for C++](https://products.aspose.com/slides/cpp/) to create a new presentation, and save it as PPSX.
+Aspose.Total for C++ is a powerful file automation API that allows users to automate OTT to PPSX conversion.
+It consists of two APIs: Aspose.Words for C++ and Aspose.Slides for C++.
+With these two APIs, users can easily convert OTT to PPSX.
+First, they can load their OTT file using Aspose.Words for C++ and convert it to HTML.
+Then, they can load the HTML via PowerPoint manipulation C++ API Aspose.Slides for C++ to create a new presentation, and save it as PPSX.
+This process is quick and easy, and allows users to quickly and easily convert their OTT files to PPSX.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}